chent7/osu-wine-linux/README.md

 # osu! on wine

-### If someone knows a cleaner way to deal with fonts let me know
+### If someone knows a cleaner way to deal with fonts please let me know
+### If someone knows which (latest) version of dotnet osu actually needs please let me know

 ### Dependencies (arch):
 Best way to make sure you have all of the graphics dependencies is to install `steam-native-runtime` \